solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 # Final input files for SNaQ

 We ran the following pipeline: From loci alignments in nexus file to estimated posterior distributions of gene trees with MrBayes, and then estimated concordance factors with BUCKy.
-The CFs were also used to estimate a starting topology for SNaQ.
+The CFs were also used to estimate a starting topology for SNaQ with QMC.

 The input for SNaQ will then be:
 - starting topology in `nexus.QMC.tre`